freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     git commit --amend
     ```

-    This will open up a default, text editor like `nano` or `vi` where you can edit the commit message title and add/edit description.
+    This will open up a default text editor like `nano` or `vi` where you can edit the commit message title and add/edit description.

 10. Next, you can push your changes to your fork.